ctschroeder/tutorials/basel/lexicons-and-digital-editions.md

 ## Explore two digital corpora commonly used by scholars of antiquity and late antiquity

-Spend 5 minutes exploring one of the following two digital corpora:
+Spend some time exploring one or more of the following digital corpora:
   * [Perseus Digital Library Greek and Roman Collection](http://www.perseus.tufts.edu/hopper/collection?collection=Perseus:collection:Greco-Roman)
     * Scroll down to Basil for some early Christian texts and click on his Epistles
     * Run a search in the box on the right